infinum/eightshift-frontend-libs/scripts/components/color-palette-custom/docs/readme.md

 />
 ```

-### Example #3 - Override colors using custom colors not in editor pallete
+### Example #3 - Override colors using custom colors not in editor palette
 ```jsx

 const specificColor = {